- parecoxib sodium

 Injection into an IV line delivering glucose 50 mg/ml (5%) in Ringer-Lactate solution for injection, or other IV fluids not listed above, is not recommended as this may cause precipitation from solution.

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

-History of previous serious allergic drug reaction of any type, especially cutaneous reactions such as Stevens-Johnson syndrome, toxic epidermal necrolysis, erythema multiforme or patients with known hypersensitivity to sulfonamides (see sections 4.4 and 4.8).
+History of previous serious allergic drug reaction of any type, especially cutaneous reactions such as Stevens-Johnson syndrome, drug reaction with eosinophilia and systemic symptoms syndrome (DRESS syndrome), toxic epidermal necrolysis, erythema multiforme or patients with known hypersensitivity to sulfonamides (see sections 4.4 and 4.8).

 Active peptic ulceration or gastrointestinal (GI) bleeding.

 Patients who have experienced bronchospasm, acute rhinitis, nasal polyps, angioneurotic oedema, urticaria or other allergic-type reactions after taking acetylsalicylic acid or nonsteroidal anti-inflammatory drugs (NSAIDs) including COX-2 inhibitors.

 The third trimester of pregnancy and breast-feeding (see sections 4.6 and 5.3).